Risk Management

 1. The cost of shareholders’ equity set at 8%

-2. Risk Asset = Total shareholders’ equity + Non-controlling interests
+2. Risk Buffer = Total shareholders’ equity + Non-controlling interests

 Strict Management of Risk Assets